 Apply directly to the University if you live outside the UK/EU.

 Graduates of this Geography degree have varied careers in the UK and overseas.
 They are adept in collecting and analysing information using technical and laboratory methods.
 They can also recognise and articulate the moral and ethical issues involved in debates and enquiries.
 Graduates typically enter employment with local and central government agencies and planning departments.
 They also build careers in environmental management or consultancies, conservation agencies, geo-science, specialist mapping, specialist GIS and computing technology, and utility companies.
-A number of students from our Geography course progress to taught or research postgraduate degrees in environmental and conservation areas, or undertake further training in teaching or management.
+A number of students from our Geography course progress to taught or postgraduate research, such as Masters by Research and PhD, in environmental and conservation areas, or undertake further training in teaching or management.

 As a USW Geography student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.